-- Do not be alarmed if you see that the finance system has processed that week’s payment on the disputed contract.
+- Don't be alarmed if you see that the finance system has processed that week's payment on the disputed contract.
 The funds will remain pending until the Dispute Manager resolves the dispute.

 How Upwork handles disputed charges:

-- We cannot put the weekly billing cycle on hold awaiting the resolution of a dispute.
-Your account will be charged for all of the hours billed according to the usual weekly billing cycle, but your freelancer will not have access to the funds until an Upwork Dispute Manager makes a decision on the case.
+- We can't put the weekly billing cycle on hold awaiting the resolution of a dispute.
+Your account will be charged for all of the hours billed according to the usual weekly billing cycle, but your freelancer won't have access to the funds until an Upwork Dispute Manager makes a decision on the case.

 - When a dispute is awarded in your favor, we credit the refund for the removed time to your Upwork account.